By Holland McBurns, Managing Partner, Evergreen Elder Law

 While Telelaw does offer an alternative to in-person meetings, it will always be missing one important thing.

-A virtual hug just can’t men up for the real thing.
+A virtual hug just can’t make up for the real thing.